Abraham Flexner

-Abraham Flexner (November 13, 1866 – September 21, 1959) was an American educator, best known for his role in the 20th century reform of medical and higher education in the United States and Canada.
+Abraham Flexner (November 13, 1866 – September 21, 1959), an American educator, became best known for his role in the 20th-century reform of medical and higher education in the United States and Canada.

 After founding and directing a college-preparatory school in his hometown of Louisville, Kentucky, Flexner published a critical assessment of the state of the American educational system in 1908 titled The American College: A Criticism.
-His work attracted the Carnegie Foundation to commission an in-depth evaluation into 155 medical schools in the US and Canada.
-It was his resultant self-titled Flexner Report, published in 1910, that sparked the reform of medical education in the United States and Canada.
-Flexner was also a founder of the Institute for Advanced Study in Princeton, which brought together some of the greatest minds in history to collaborate on intellectual discovery and research.
+His work attracted the Carnegie Foundation to commission from him an in-depth evaluation into 155 medical schools in the US and Canada.
+His resulting Flexner Report, published in 1910, sparked the reform of medical education in the United States and Canada.

+In 1930 Flexner founded the Institute for Advanced Study in Princeton, which brought together some of the greatest minds in history to collaborate on intellectual discovery and research.

 Biography

 Early life and education

 Flexner was born in Louisville, Kentucky on November 13, 1866.
 He was the sixth of nine children born to German Jewish immigrants Ester and Moritz Flexner.
 He was the first in his family to complete high school and go on to college.
 In 1886, at age 19, Flexner completed a B.A. in classics at Johns Hopkins University, where he studied for only two years.
 In 1905, he pursued graduate studies in psychology at Harvard University, and at the University of Berlin.
 He did not, however, complete work on an advanced degree at either institution.